-ABN AMRO is a full-service bank with a primary focus on The Netherlands and selective operations internationally, serving retail, private and corporate banking clients based on an in-depth financial expertise and extensive knowledge of numerous industry sectors.
-ABN AMRO is also internationally active in a number of specialized activities such as energy, commodities & transportation ("ECT") and clearing, private banking and asset based lending in a select number of countries.
+ABN AMRO is a full-service bank with a primary focus on The Netherlands and selective operations internationally, serving retail, private and corporate banking clients.
+ABN AMRO is internationally active in a number of specialized activities such as trade and commodity finance and clearing, private banking and asset based lending in a select number of countries.